CameronBodine/PINGMapper/index.md

 <img src="./assets/PingAttribute.png" width="800"/>

-And create georectified mosaics of the sonar imagery and automatically generate substrate maps:
+And **export georectified mosaics** of the sonar imagery and **automatically generate substrate maps**:

 <img src="./assets/GithubMap.png" width="800"/>

 ## Find out more!

 There are several ways you can find out more about `PING-Mapper`.
 The first of which is this website!
 You can also check out the manuscripts and Zenodo archives below.
-If you use 'PING-Mapper' for your work, please cite the journal articles below.
+If you use `PING-Mapper` for your work, please cite the journal articles below.

 ### PING-Mapper v2.0.0